Frances Snyder

 My tribe, the Santa Ynez Band of Chumash Indians, is on a reservation that sits amongst some of the most valuable land in California.
 Our people suffered the deepest of poverty while surrounded by the wealthiest of the wealthy.

-Our mere presence made some white people angry.
+Our mere presence made some white people uncomfortable.

-Then everything changed with the legalization of Indian Gaming in the year 2000.
+Then everything changed with the passage of California Propostion 1A in the year 2000 which officially allowed California tribes to have casinos on their reservations.
 Now my tribe is wealthy, too.

-And some white people are really angry.
+And some white people are not only uncomfortable, but they are also really angry.
 It’s called economic racism.

-My memoir, Those Are Indians?
-They Just Look Like Mexicans, chronicles my experiences growing up brown in a white world and later, as an adult working for my tribe, dealing with economic racism from tribal opponents who didn’t believe our tribe deserved our success.
+My book, Malice in Wonderland: Economic Racism is the Contemporary Battle for Native Americans, chronicles my experiences working for my tribe and dealing with economic racism from local tribal opponents who didn’t believe our tribe deserved our success.

 The New London Day, February 4, 2005